mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 # Destination coupling

-^ and there was another major probllem
+^ And there was another major probllem

-^ as we've seen just now, driving navigation from state can be incredibly powerful. by putting a bit of upfront work into modeling your domain and properly using the available apis, you instantly unlock the ability to link into basically any state of your application and even write tests on that navigation logic.

-^ state driven navigation is one of _the_ most important concepts to internalize.

-^ but there's another concept that is nearly as important, and I think some people would say it's even more important.
+^ While I personally thing that state-driven navigation is one of _the_ most important concepts to internalize, there's another concept that is nearly as important, and I think some people would say it's even more important.

-^ and that's decoupling of navigation destinations.
+^ And that's decoupling of navigation destinations.

 ---

-Destination coupling
+[.code-highlight: all]
+[.code-highlight: 2,7,11,15]
 ```
 NavigationLink(
   destination: () -> Destination,